Woman Looking Pensive in Art Gallery

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Art has long been both a status symbol and one of the preferred investment vehicles of wealthy individuals.
+Art has been a status symbol and a preferred investment vehicle of the ultra-wealthy for hundreds of years.

 Recently, however, investing in art has become accessible to all investors.